Top 5 Drills to Master the AK Flex Gun Trigger Fast

 3. Controlled Pairs

-On the range, aim at a target 7–10 yards out.
-Fire a pull shot, then immediately fire the release shot — both should be within a tight group.
-Focus on returning the sights to target after recoil.
-Start slow, then build speed.
+On the range, aim at a target 7β10 yards out.
+Fire a pull shot, then immediately fire the release shot while maintaining sight alignment.
+This is a key AK Flex gun trigger drill for improving recoil recovery and shot grouping.
+Start slow, then increase speed gradually.

 4. Cadence Shooting

-Set a metronome or shot timer.
-Fire a round on each beat — one on the pull, one on the release.
-This reinforces rhythm and timing, key skills for mastering this trigger style.
+Use a metronome or shot timer and fire on each beat β one on the pull, one on the release.
+This builds rhythm and timing, forming an important part of AK trigger performance training.
+Consistency is more important than speed at this stage.

 5. Bill Drill (Speed Test)

-Training with the AK Flex Trigger isn’t just about speed — it’s about control, rhythm, and consistency.
-Master these drills, and you’ll see real gains in both performance and confidence.
+Training with this gun is not just about speed β itβs about control, rhythm, and consistency.
+Master these drills, and performance improvements will follow naturally.